moses-Dera/moses-Dera/README.md

 ## 🚀 About Me
 - 🎓 Computer Science student passionate about building **secure and scalable applications**
-- 🔐 Experienced in **firewall technologies, network security, and security policy development**
 - 🤖 Exploring **AI-powered automation** for security and development workflows
 - 🛠 Currently learning **Django, React, and backend system design**
 - 🌱 Open to collaboration on **fullstack projects, security tools, or AI-driven solutions**